 Make It Your Own

 How can you make your Huddles stand out from a regular meeting?
 Think about ways that will stir energy and excitement — things that are unique to your Huddles rather than your day-to-day or departmental meetings.
-Consider these ideas:

 - End your Huddle with a “hoot and a holler” about a recent win, and celebrate the players involved.

-Go Virtual to Include Everyone
+Go Virtual and Include Everyone

 Some things to consider when Huddling virtually:

-- Can you use a Web-based audio and video meeting?
+- Can you use a web-based audio and video meeting?

 - Can you see the attendees all at the same time?